wangby511/System-Design-Architecture-and-Infra/design-video-system.md

 Once the backend server get the whole data of original video, we can tell the user that uploading is successful.
 That **does not mean the encoding is completed/successful**.
 Once the video is available, we can notify the user.

-The consistency after a video is uploaded.
+Where to store thumbnail pictures? - We can use [BigTable](https://en.wikipedia.org/wiki/Bigtable) as it combines multiple files into one block to store on the disk and is very efficient in reading a small amount of data.

+Separate write and read traffic.
+For newly added videos, we can upload them as well as metadata to primary server.
+And it takes some time to sync up to secondary/follower servers.
+This is eventual consistency and a latency before the new video is available is acceptable.

 Multiple platforms are supported.

 How to reduce the cost/expense of CDN?
-Replaced with hot/popular videos like LFU.
+Replaced with hot/popular videos like LRU, LFU.
 Or we can optimize bandwidth.
+Less popular videos (1-20 views per day) that are not cached by CDNs can be served by our video servers in various data centers.

 How to de-duplicate?
 Use checksum of the whole original video file.
+Inline de-duplication will save us a lot of resources - As soon as any user starts uploading a video, our service can run video matching algorithms to find if there are any duplications.

 ## Reference